Queen's University at Kingston: Media

 Queen's University's students operate a number of media outlets throughout campus.
 The Queen's Journal is Queen's main student newspaper.
 During the academic year, the journal publishes two issues a week, until the last month of the semester, when only one issue is published each week.
-In total the Queen's Journal publishes 40 issues a year.
+In total the Queen's Journal publishes 28 issues a year.
 The newspaper was established in 1873, making it one of the oldest student newspapers in Canada.

+In 2013, The Journal decided to reduce its print schedule from twice a week to once a week—past volumes used to consist of 40 print issues.
+In supplement, for the first two months of each semester, they publish new content online throughout the week.

+In 2019, The Journal reduced its print schedule from once a week to once every other week.
+Online content continues to be published instead of a Tuesday print issue.

 The other weekly student publication from Queen's is Golden Words, a weekly satirical humour publication managed by the Engineering Society.

 Queen's student population runs a radio station, CFRC.
 Queen's radio station is the longest-running campus-based broadcaster in the world, and the second-longest-running radio station in the world, surpassed only by the Marconi companies.
 The station's first public broadcast was on 27 October 1923, when the football game between Queen's and McGill was called play-by-play.
 Since 2001, the station has broadcast on a 24-hour schedule.
 In 1980, a student-run television service called Queen's TV (QTV) was established; as of 2011, episodes aired every weekday on its website and every Wednesday on local television.
 In 2015, QTV was amalgamated with two other student-run services, Yearbook & Design Services (YDS) and Convocation Services, to form "Studio Q".